NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/dcmjs-cornerstone/README.md

 ## Approach and Plan

-1. Brainstorm to define useful utilities, such as client-side deidentification, data organization, previewing, format conversion...
+1. Brainstorm to define useful utilities, such as client-side deidentification, data organization, previewing, format conversion, online markup or segmentation tool...
 1. Design, implement, and test prototypes
 1. Get comminity feedback